Geigerkind/decision-tree-based-hand-gesture-recognition/README.md

-# Decision Tree based gesture recognition
+# Decision tree based gesture recognition
 ## Introduction
 This project is split into several sub projects to abstract from the domain of gesture recognition on the Arduino Uno.